Aliases for RFX6 Gene

 GeneCards Summary for RFX6 Gene

 RFX6 (Regulatory Factor X, 6) is a Protein Coding gene.
-Diseases associated with RFX6 include mitchell-riley syndrome and pancreatic hypoplasia, intestinal atresia, and gallbladder aplasia or hypoplasia, with or without tracheoesophageal fistula.
-GO annotations related to this gene include transcription regulatory region DNA binding.
+Diseases associated with RFX6 include pancreatic hypoplasia, intestinal atresia, and gallbladder aplasia or hypoplasia, with or without tracheoesophageal fistula and mitchell-riley syndrome.
+Among its related pathways are Regulation of beta-cell development.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
 An important paralog of this gene is RFX3.

 UniProtKB/Swiss-Prot for RFX6 Gene